sobhonium/Skin-Cancer-Specialist-LLM/README.md

 You can use ```Fetching-Data-from-PubMed.ipynb``` for fetching the dataset by the given keywords.
 Such notebook helps find PubMed papers undet that topic for fetching.

 ## Step 2:
-After fetching the data, you need to put this into an instruct-input-output format in a json file to let it be trained via ```Fine-Tuning UnSloth on PubMed Articles.ipynb```.
+After fetching the data, you need to put this into an instruction-input-output format in a json file to let it be trained via ```Fine-Tuning UnSloth on PubMed Articles.ipynb```.
+One explanatory example can be ```PubMedAbstracts.json```.

 ## Step 3:
 You can insert prompts for getting outputs from the questions you ask.